Applied-Scientific-Research/onbody/README.md

 hence the name of this repository.

-Each of the codes in this package will set up a system of source and target points and perform the naive direct summation, three treecodes, and ultimately a "fast" (O(N)) summation of all particles for that particular problem.
+Each of the codes in this package will set up a system of source and target points and perform the naive direct summation, three treecodes, and a "fast" (O(N)) summation of all particles for that particular problem.